LDH70

 In early 1960s Romanian works Uzinele 23 August (former Malaxa, now FAUR) developed a family of diesel locomotives with hydraulic transmission, both for line work and switching.
 They were designated LDH plus a number given approximately by rated power divided by ten.
 These locomotives, from LDH18 to LDH240, covered a very broad power range and were built in considerable numbers, both for Romanian operators (state railways CFR and industry) and for export.
 Some also had their narrow-gauge equivalents.

 First orders from CFR and industry came in 1965 and production continued for over twenty years.
-Total output exceeded 850 examples.
-Romanian enterprises received the majority of them, over 730.
-With CFR they served as class 85, but all have already been withdrawn; a few still remain in use with minor private operators (two with Rompetrol Logistics) and industry.
-Second recipient were Hungarian state railways MÁV, which took delivery probably of 38 examples; a few more (seven?) went to industry.
+According to www.le-rail.ch (see References), total output was 993 examples.
+Romanian industrial enterprises received the majority of them, namely 808.
+CFR had 79 examples, classed 85 and used mainly for switching.
+These numbers include 96 examples fitted with 700 hp M836SR diesel engine, supplied between 1972 and 1980 and designated LDH70 SR. Probably all have already been withdrawn; a few still remain in use with minor private operators (two with Rompetrol Logistics).
+Second recipient were Hungarian state railways MÁV and private GySEV, which took delivery of 38 examples; some (seven?) were later sold to industry.
 They were classed M47.1 (later 2147); in February 2006 only ten of the original variant remained in service with MÁV.
 Some were re-engined with 855 hp MTU engines (class M47.12, later 2247); a number were additionally fitted with ballast to increase tractive effort (class M47.13, later 2347).
-In January 2008 these two modernized classes numbered 40 and 28, respectively, but some of these had been converted from MÁV class 43 (LDH45).
+In January 2008 these two modernized classes numbered 40 and 28, respectively, but some of these had been converted from very similar MÁV class 43 (LDH45).
 Other orders, although diverse, were smaller and included:

 Polish state railways PKP did not purchase these engines; indigenous 800 hp SM42 has been built in large numbers and experience with hydraulic transmission (used in SM15 and SM25) was rather discouraging.
 LDH70s were purchased only for industry, in small numbers – most probably, five examples in all.
 Little is known on their service.
 LDH70-001, used by the HSW steelworks, has been preserved and can now be seen at the Pyskowice loco heritage park.
+There are plans to restore this locomotive to working order.
 LDH70-003 and LDH70-004 were still in use in early 2000s, but have been withdrawn; on the remaining two examples I have no information.
 Three-digit service numbers might have been thought to indicate an intention to purchase these locomotives in much larger numbers.
 Most probably, however, they were assigned by the manufacturer.

 Main technical data